ironcore-dev/ironcore/docs/proposals/06-storage-encryption.md

     storage: 1Gi
   encryption:
     enabled: true
-    keySecretRef: encryption-key-secret    # this is optional
+    secretRef: encryption-key-secret    # this is optional
 ```
 [//]: # (@formatter:on)